Oregon's budget process

 The Emergency Board can make some changes to the budget between legislative sessions.
 Special sessions may also be called to deal with budget issues.
 The Legislatively Adopted Budget, and the changes to it after the Emergency Board reviews it, make up the Legislatively Approved Budget.

-Emergency Board - Ways and Means committee
+2021-23 Emergency Board and the Interim Joint Committee on Ways and Means Calendars